Unable to Locate Complete Label Info

 The Bottom Line

-Judging by its ingredients alone, Pioneer Naturals Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Pioneer Naturals Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.